Time-series of active, reactive, and apparent power with power factor, and a cursor-driven readout across the full recording.

 | Active Power (P) | W | Real power doing useful work.
 Positive means power flows from source to load. |

-| Reactive Power (Q) | VAR | Power oscillating between source and load.
+| Reactive Power (Q) | VAr | Power oscillating between source and load.
 Positive Q means inductive (lagging); negative Q means capacitive (leading). |

 | Apparent Power (S) | VA | Total power combining active and reactive.
 This is what determines equipment sizing (transformer ratings, cable ampacity). |

 | Power Factor (PF) | 0 to 1 | Ratio of useful power to total power.
-PF = 1 means purely resistive; PF = 0 means purely reactive. |
+PF = 1 means purely resistive; PF = 0 means purely reactive.
+Coloured green (≥ 0.95), amber (≥ 0.85), or red (below).
+The small tag after the number reads leading or lagging. |

 Tips